romanzrespicio/LOL_Gold_Stat-Analysis/README.md

+# League of Legends:  Gold Statistical Analysis

+**Author:** Roman Respicio
+Project for DSC80 at UCSD

 ---
-  League of Legends Gold Statistical Analysis
-  Roman Respicio
-  ---
-Project for DSC 80 at UCSD